 How long is the term?

 The basic term is one year.
-However, if both you and the news organization would like to continue for a second year, you can.
+However, if both you and the news organization would like to continue for a second year, you probably can.
 (The newsroom will have to put in a bit more money but that’s their problem, not yours.)

 How much will I get paid?

 The salary is set by the local newsroom, and is usually equivalent to the starting salary at the newsroom.
-That varies by region of course but in general we’re assuming somewhere shy of $40,000 cost per reporter.
+That varies by region but will usually land somewhere between $30,000 and $40,000.

 Who will be my boss?